boom100100/local_and_website_pdf_merger/README.md

 Setup requires downloading the project and its dependencies.

 ### MacOs Install Script
-Only run one of the two commands.
-Use the standalone CLI app, or use the ATS Beater extension (it depends on the CLI app).
-Then, enter the sign-in password when prompted.
+Only run one of the two commands below.

 Get and install the standalone CLI app with the following command: